aws-samples/nft-marketplace/README.md

 ## Setup

-Clone the repository and run:
+Clone the repository and run the following commands to setup the code ($ is not part of the command):

 ```console
 $ npm install -g ganache-cli truffle